 To give you some examples, this nine-year-old company had no employee performance review system, nor did it have a marketing budget.
 I put my own meetings on my manager’s schedule to talk about my performance goals.
 Worst of all, because there was no performance review system, quarterly bonuses were calculated with an undisclosed mixture of revenue growth, total sales, gut feeling, crystal divination, and how the founder felt about you that day.
 It definitely didn’t inspire confidence that everyone got what they earned.

-According to our research, roughly 35 percent of U.S. employees feel they do not receive enough regular feedback from managers and co-workers about their performance.
+According to recent research, roughly 28 percent of U.S. employees do not receive enough regular feedback about their performance to help them improve accordingly.
 If you don’t already have some sort of performance review in place, you’ve come to the right place.
 If you already have a review system, there’s always room for improvement.

 Types of Performance Reviews